jcyunmrrr/react-practice/cmd-instruction.md

 yarn init
 ```

-And you will see messages similar to things below.
+And you will see messages like this.
 Keep hitting enter.

 ```
 yarn init v1.22.22